List of NSW TrainLink railway stations

 NSW TrainLink is a train operator of passenger services outside the metropolitan area of Sydney in New South Wales.
-The network is divided into two tiers; intercity – a commuter-based rail network centred on the Greater Sydney area, and regional – long distance and interstate services.
+The network is divided into one tier – regional, long distance and interstate services.
 The network is served by a fleet of double-deck electric multiple units and single-deck diesel trains.
+Since July 2024, intercity services have been operated by Sydney Trains rolling stock.